 In Feb 2002, she moved to Orange County, California where she founded the Scarlet Sisters Circus with her younger sister Jessica.
 For five years, the Scarlet Sisters performed throughout California (Hollywood Bowl, Rose Bowl FanFest, Laguna Festival of the Arts) and taught workshops at community centers, school and at Girls Incorporated.

 In 2007, Jennifer moved to Salida, Colorado and founded the Salida Circus.

 More information can be obtained at the Salida Circus website.

-Mike has been the playwright in residence at Theatrix USA for six years and is in his first year as playwright in residence of Colorado TINTS.
+Mike has been the playwright in residence at Theatrix USA for eight years and is in his thirds year as playwright in residence of Colorado TINTS.

 In addition to playwriting Mike is the author of novels that include Vine Dancing, The Shadow Cast, and Lauderdale Tales.
 Mike also writes for the San Francisco Chronicle and the Houston Chronicle.

 More information can obtained at the Mike Broemmel website